In Straightness Training (ST), we use the metaphor ‘ST Pyramid’ to explain that ST is not a linear process or a highway to success.

 And these three keys are closely connected – one cannot exist without the others, and the three keys must be taken with us as a unity; that’s why we use the term ‘LFS‘.

-So there we go, integrating the LFS in our work.
+So there we go, integrating the LFS.

 And then, at the top of the pyramid, we arrive with a nice balance, suppleness and shape, and a nice Grade 1 quality, in all exercises…